sighupio/furyctl/README.md

-## Furyctl Tutorial
+## Furyctl

 Furyctl is package manager for Fury distribution.
 It’s simple to use and reads a single Furyfile to download packages you need.
 Fury distribution offers three types of packages:

 - **Bases** : Sets of Kustomize bases to deploy basic components in Kubernetes
 - **Modules**: Terraform modules to deploy kubernetes infrastructure and it’s dependencies